Wednesday, August 29, 2018

 • Louis XIII, the teen-age prince.
 In 24 paintings he appears only seven times, and never in a commanding way.
 Marie wants to keep on ruling:

 Marie dominates.
-In fact, as he grows older Louis pretends to be retarded and almost everyone ignores him They regret that mistake for the rest of their lives, which might be very short.
+As he grows older Louis pretends to be retarded and almost everyone ignores him They regret that mistake for the rest of their lives, which might be short.

 • The 14-year-old French and Spanish princesses, exchanged at the border